Keith-S-Thompson/get-versions/README.md

 and the timestamp.

 Some command-line options are specfic to certain version control systems.
-This is not always enforce; in some cases, meaningless options are treated as errors, and in other cases they're silently ignored.
+This is not always enforced; in some cases, meaningless options are treated as errors, and in other cases they're silently ignored.

 I've been developing this tool for my own personal use since 1991.
-I might later add the full revision history; for now, I'm just adding the current version.
+I might later add the full revision history to this GitHub project; for now, I'm just adding the current version and developing it from there.

 Run `get-versions -help` to see a usage message: